cuijiyao01/docker-k8s-training/kubernetes/exercise_02_create_pod.md

 ## Step 3: get the logs
 Use `kubectl` with the `logs` command and get the logs of your pod.
 Check the [cheat-sheet](https://github.wdf.sap.corp/D051945/docker-k8s-training/blob/master/cheat-sheet.md) for help.
+If the command returns an empty string, there are probably no logs written yet.
+Only if the request itself woulde be erroneous, you get an error message.

 ## Step 4: exec into your pod
 In case `logs` or `describe` or any other of the output generating commands don't help you to get to the root cause of an issue, you may want to take a look yourself.